 An official statement from the district said that “the bus driver responded immediately to keep himself and the children safe,” and that neither the driver nor any students were hurt.
 Another school bus took the students to school, and counselors were available on Tuesday.

-Barker was charged on Thursday with misdemeanor charges of child endangerment, plus several felony charges of attempted kidnapping, attempted carjacking, elder abuse with a knife and assault.
+Barker was charged on Thursday with misdemeanor charges of child endangerment, and several felony charges of attempted kidnapping, attempted carjacking, elder abuse with a knife and assault.

 “This defendant was extremely dangerous during the incident; he had a weapon.
 We are concerned about not only the safety of his children—who he had custody of, as well as his niece—but all of the children on the bus and the safety of the community in general,” said Brast during the court hearing on Thursday.
 “He clearly was out of control during this incident, so drugs may have played a role.”